AlignTrue/aligntrue/.aligntrue/rules/documentation.md

 The user docs should reflect and describe the codebase to users, the code is the authoritative source.

+**Optimize for user experience and understandability**

+- Keep docs usable and easy to navigate.
+- Don't unecessary duplicate things, instead link to the areas needed.
+- Use mermaid diagrams to help explain complex things
-**Optimize for user experience and understandability** Keep docs usable and easy to navigate.
-Don't unecessary duplicate things, instead link to the areas needed.
-For complex things use guides or concepts, with other areas linking to them as needed.
+- WHen it makes sense, organize things into guides or concepts, with other areas linking to them as needed.

 ---